stevanapter/hypertree/README.md

 	q)s
 	260 50 20 30 210 210 60 70 80

-Hypertree also supports one- and two-dimensional pivot-table views.

-For this, we rely on a simplified version of an algorithm devised by Nick Psaris in his book Q-TIPS.
+Hypertree also supports pivot-table views.
+For this, we rely on a version of the function presented by Nick Psaris in his book Q-TIPS.

+The basic idea of a three-dimensional hierarchically nested pivot table -- a "pivot cube" -- was first developed in the k2 algorithm [here](http://www.nsl.com/papers/drilldown.htm).

+Conceptually, a pivot table is built from the unique values of two axes X and Y, where the cell z at the intersection of x and y is an aggregation of a further column Z.

+In Hypertree pivot mode, we can visualize the aggregatable columns F to lie on the z axis, with the display showing a one slice at a time.
+The Back and Forth buttons allow us to move back and forth on this axis, showing aggregations of the different columns in F.

+In pivot mode, clicking on the down-triangle icon of the header of column A at value V will cause Hypertree to restrict the underlying table T to records where A = V, and then explode the x axis of the pivot to column B in G = ..
+A B .. .

+Similarly, clicking on value V of column A in the Hierarchy column while in pivot mode will cause Hypertree to restrict the underlying table T to records where A = V, and then explode the y axis of the pivot to column B in G = ..
+A B .. .

+Double-clicking on a cell x-y while in pivot mode is equivalent to performing a column pivot followed by a row pivot.

+Finally, clicking on the up-triangle of the header of the Hierarchy column causes the last pivot action to be undone.

-Hypertree thus provides drill-down interaction on both X and Y axes.
+Hypertree thus provides drill-down interaction on both X, Y, and Z axes of a three-dimensional hierarchical pivot table.

+In a future version of Hypertree we will support condensing planes of the pivot cube into "super-cells" containing multiple z values.

 Structure